 As residents of Louisiana, it’s our duty to report violators of our state’s litter laws.
-If you witness littering or illegal dumping violations, report those responsible by calling LDWF’s anti-litter hotline at 888-LIT-R-BUG (888-548-7284).
+If you witness littering or illegal dumping violations, report those responsible by calling LDWF’s anti-litter hotline at 855-LA-Litter.
+Make sure to provide the person’s vehicle make and plate number.

 Emergency?
 Don’t hesitate to call the police, sheriff or fire department.